zalando/jackson-datatype-money/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.zalando/jackson-datatype-money.svg)](https://maven-badges.herokuapp.com/maven-central/org.zalando/jackson-datatype-money)

-*Jackson Datatype Money* is a [Jackson](https://github.com/codehaus/jackson) module to support JSON serialization and deserialization of [Java Money](https://github.com/JavaMoney/jsr354-api) data types.
-It fills a niche, in that it connects the Java Money and Jackson libraries so that they work seamlessly together, without requiring additional developer effort.
+*Jackson Datatype Money* is a [Jackson](https://github.com/codehaus/jackson) module to support JSON serialization and deserialization of [JavaMoney](https://github.com/JavaMoney/jsr354-api) data types.
+It fills a niche, in that it connects the JavaMoney and Jackson libraries so that they work seamlessly together, without requiring additional developer effort.
 In doing so, it aims to perform a small but repetitive task — once and for all.

 The maintainers of Jackson Datatype Money build APIs, so you might notice that this project reflects an API design